Know All The Counter-Moves Of This Dark Intimidation Factor

 Related Article: Ladies Only: How To Get More Dances

 Talk Back: Holla back and let us know if we hit the mark on this one.
 What’s been your experience with the fear of asking a woman to dance?
 Ladies, how can you tell when a guy is feeling the Intimidation Factor?
-Let us know in the comments below.
+Let us know.